willguest/exeudvr-canister/README.md

 - Reduce the latency of update calls by passing the `--emulator` flag to `dfx start`.
 - Install a Motoko package by running `npx ic-mops add <package-name>`.
 Here is a [list of available packages](https://mops.one/).
 - Split your frontend and backend console output by running `npm run frontend` and `npm run backend` in separate terminals.

+## 🙏 Acknowledgements

+Thanks to [DFINTY](https://github.com/dfinity) for building out the World Computer.

+Thanks to [Ryan Vandersmith](https://github.com/rvanasa) for the original [vite-react-motoko](https://github.com/rvanasa/vite-react-motoko) template, on which this is based.